 For The Sugar-Free Maple Glaze

-- Sweetener – feel free to use your favorite sweetener.
-Just make sure that it is powdered to ensure good mixing.
+- Sweetener – Use your favorite powdered sweetener here.
+Just make sure it’s powdered to ensure it blends smoothly without any graininess.

 How To Make These Keto Pumpkin Scones